Operational modes and statuses

 -

-The Maintenance mode is automatically set when an application upgrade is started.
-The mode can also be set manually in the Manage Operation Status (ttmtm3501m000) session if maintenance by the tenant is planned otherwise (for example in case of a Convert to Runtime).
+This mode is automatically set when an application upgrade is started.
+The mode can also be set manually in the Manage Operation Status (ttmtm3501m000) session if maintenance by the tenant is planned differently, for example, in the case of a runtime conversion.

 - Migration